Types of Medication

 - Stiripentol: Is added to sodium valproate and clobazam for treating people with Dravet Syndrome whose seizures are not adequately controlled with valproate and clobazam alone.
 Stiripentol is currently only licenced for use in Dravet Syndrome.

 - Cannabidiol: Also known as Epidyolex, cannibidiol oral solution is a plant-derived cannabis-based medicine.
-It is newly available via the NHS as a possible treatment for seizures associated with Dravet Syndrome in conjunction with clobazam for people aged 2 years and over.
-For more information see our 'New and Emerging Treatments' page.
+It is available as a possible treatment for seizures associated with Dravet Syndrome in conjunction with clobazam for people aged 2 years and over.

 - Topiramate: An anticonvulsant drug used to treat epilepsy in children and adults.